gvergnaud/ts-pattern/README.md

 ## What is Pattern Matching?

-[Pattern Matching](https://stackoverflow.com/questions/2502354/what-is-pattern-matching-in-functional-languages) is a code-branching technique coming from functional programming languages that's more powerful and often less verbose than imperative alternatives (if/else/switch statements), especially for complex conditions.
+[Pattern Matching](https://en.wikipedia.org/wiki/Pattern_matching) is a code-branching technique coming from functional programming languages that's more powerful and often less verbose than imperative alternatives (if/else/switch statements), especially for complex conditions.

-Pattern Matching is implemented in Haskell, Rust, Swift, Elixir, and many other languages.
+Pattern Matching is implemented in Python, Rust, Swift, Elixir, Haskell and many other languages.
 There is [a tc39 proposal](https://github.com/tc39/proposal-pattern-matching) to add Pattern Matching to EcmaScript, but it is still in stage 1 and isn't likely to land before several years.
 Luckily, pattern matching can be implemented in userland. `ts-pattern` Provides a typesafe pattern matching implementation that you can start using today.

 Read the introduction blog post: [Bringing Pattern Matching to TypeScript 🎨 Introducing TS-Pattern](https://dev.to/gvergnaud/bringing-pattern-matching-to-typescript-introducing-ts-pattern-v3-0-o1k)